pierre-muth/OV7725_ESP32cam/README.md

 # OV7725_ESP32cam
-RSTP server on ESP32cam board and the OV7725 sensor
+RTSP server on ESP32cam board and the OV7725 sensor

+The OV7725 is a more sensitive sensor compare to the one usually found with the ESP32cam board (often the OV2640).
+However it not generates nativelly jpeg, it must be done with the ESP32.